-On Saturday, March 13th at 2pm, we are having another come-all-ye afternoon at the Cornucopia Cafe in the grounds of the old Gladesville Hospital.
+On Saturday, March 13th at 2pm, we encouraging comments and were are having another come-all-ye afternoon at the Cornucopia Cafe in the grounds of the old Gladesville Hospital.
 Enter from Punt Rd, and follow the signs.
 Spend a pleasant afternoon with coffee, cake and friends as we entertain ourselves with poetry and song.
 Entry is free.